exhu/miodj2/docs/lang.rst

 - automatically reference counted objects (like in ObjC) with composition and interfaces (like in Golang but interfaces are implemented explicitly)
 - no inheritance
-- structures (value type) with desctructors, copy constructors
+- everything is a reference type (some magic optimizations for basic types), evrything is an instance implementing basic interfaces.
+- operator overloading via interfaces (like Lua's metatables)
 - generic pointer type to interop with C (nothing can be done with pointer except to pass between C and Miod)
-- pass by reference args
 - multiple return values
 - multiple source files per package, single namespace (like in Golang)
 - conditional compilation like in Golang (tags-based)
 - coroutines (like in Lua)
 - annotations like in Java
 - RTTI, introspection, reflection
-- generics like in Java
+- generics like in Java, int/float types are also objects (like in Scala)
 - dispatch on first argument type e.g. proc abs(a: int) -> "abs_int", proc abs(a: float) -> "abs_float"...